kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionRequestSpec is a specification of an EvictionRequest. type EvictionRequestSpec struct {
 	// Target contains a reference to an object (e.g. a pod) that should be evicted.
+	// Target UID must be the same as the EvictionRequest's .metadata.name.
 	// This field is immutable.
 	// +required
 	Target EvictionTarget `json:"target" protobuf:"bytes,1,opt,name=target"`